orientechnologies/orientdb-docs/Tutorial-Run-the-console.md

 <!-- proofread 2015-11-26 SAM -->
 # Running the OrientDB Console

-Once the server is running there are various methods you can use to connect to your database server to an individual databases.
+Once the server is running there are various methods you can use to connect to your database server to an individual database.
 Two such methods are the [Network Binary](Network-Binary-Protocol.md) and [HTTP/REST](OrientDB-REST.md) protocols.
 In addition to these OrientDB provides a command-line interface for connecting to and working with the database server.

 ## Starting the OrientDB Console